BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

   - Then assertion referenced: "Each AC entry has stable AC ID and normalized GWT"
   - Then assertion referenced: "Beat and sequence IDs are preserved"

+- **tests\digital-assets.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.3:1] (100%)
+  - Given condition referenced: "the createGhostContainer operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 2 seconds"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

+- **tests\diagnostics-eventTap.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:3.5:1] (100%)
+  - Given condition referenced: "a class change operation completes"
+  - When action referenced: "notifyUi is invoked with change details"
+  - Then assertion referenced: "an event is published to the central EventRouter within 5ms"
+  - And clause referenced: "the event contains element ID, action (add/remove), and class name"
+  - And clause referenced: "the event is stamped with microsecond-precision timestamp"

 - **tests\diagnostics-eventTap.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:3.5:2] (100%)
   - Given condition referenced: "multiple class operations occur in sequence"
   - When action referenced: "notifyUi publishes events"